mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-To ensure the continued viability of the experiment, Salo has linked their operation to the vibrant economy of Ch’naar.
-A few decades ago, Salo purchased Gandar, the largest moon of the neighboring system’s only gas giant.
-Salo upgraded Gandar’s starport, invested in a fleet of automated gas giant-skimming drones and converted the port into a refuelling station for traders who make their way to and from Ch’naar.
+To ensure the continued viability of the experiment, Salo has linked their operation to the vibrant economy of Ch'naar.
+A few decades ago, Salo purchased Gandar, the largest moon of the neighboring system's only gas giant.
+Salo upgraded Gandar's starport, invested in a fleet of automated gas giant-skimming drones and converted the port into a refuelling station for traders who make their way to and from Ch'naar.
 While the move has significantly enhanced their fortunes, Gandarians have not entirely taken to the egalitarian anarchy concept and broken ranks with their parent world.